Mr. Wrong (1985 film)

-Mr Wrong is a 1985 New Zealand horror film, directed by Gaylene Preston.
+Mr. Wrong is a 1985 New Zealand horror film, directed by Gaylene Preston.

 The film was based on an Elizabeth Jane Howard short story.
+It was released in the US as Dark of the Night.

 Synopsis

-Meg buys a Jaguar, the previous owner had been murdered and the car is haunted.
+Meg buys a Jaguar car, unaware that the previous owner was murdered and the vehicle is haunted.
+She soon finds herself stalked by the killer.

 Cast

 Production

 It was the first film made by Preston-Laing Productions (Gaylene Preston and Robin Laing).